 Denying the truth is a habit that we have developed over time.
-It is a way of coping with difficult situations, and it has many negative consequences.
+It is a way of coping with difficult situations and has many negative consequences.

 We avoid facing the truth because it is too painful to face.
 We become blind to reality, and our ignorance becomes bliss.
-We don’t want to believe that we are capable of doing something bad.
-We project our own flaws onto others, and we displace our anger onto someone else.
+We don’t want to believe that we can do something terrible.
+We project our flaws onto others and displace our anger onto someone else.
 We regress back to a simpler time when we were helpless and didn’t have to worry about anything.
-We rationalize our actions by making excuses for them or by intellectualizing everything so that we don’t have to feel anything.
+We rationalize our actions by making excuses for them or by intellectualizing everything, so we don’t have to feel anything.

-We form compartments in our mind where we can put away things that we don’t want to think about.
-For example, I might compartmentalize my life into work, family, friends, etc., which allows me to deal with different aspects of my life in an easier manner.
+We form compartments in our Minds where we can put away things we don’t want to think about.
+For example, I might compartmentalize my life into work, family, friends, etc., allowing me to deal with different aspects of my life more effortlessly.
 Or I might intellectualize political issues so that I don’t need to consider the implications of my actions on other people’s lives.
 In either case, these mental constructs limit us from fully experiencing life.

-When repression is strong, it can become difficult to function in our everyday lives.
-We may find that we avoid talking about what is going on for fear of being judged or criticized, or because we are not sure how to deal with the emotions that come up.
-This can lead to feelings of loneliness and isolation, as well as a lack of self-confidence.
+When repression is intense, it can become difficult to function in our everyday lives.
+We may avoid discussing what is going on for fear of being judged or criticized.
+Because we are unsure how to deal with our emotions.
+This can lead to feelings of loneliness, isolation, and a lack of self-confidence.

 However, repression does not have to be a negative experience.
-If we are willing to face our fears and work through them, it can lead to improvements in our mental health and overall wellbeing.
-Repression is something that affects us all in different ways, but by working through it we can get back on track and live happier lives.
+If we are willing to face our fears and work through them, it can improve our mental health and overall well-being.
+Repression affects us all in different ways, but by working through it, we can get back on track and live happier lives.

 How Do We Project Our Feelings?

-Denial, repression, projection, displacement, regression, rationalization, sublimation, and compartmentalization are all defense mechanisms that we use to cope with our feelings.
-They allow us to avoid dealing with the anxiety and stress that come from feeling uncomfortable emotions.
+Denial, repression, projection, displacement, regression, systematization, sublimation, and classification are all defense mechanisms we use to cope with our feelings.
+They allow us to avoid dealing with anxiety and stress from uncomfortable emotions.

-We use repression when we banish anxiety-provoking thoughts, feelings, and memories from consciousness.
-For example, a person who is repressed might have trouble talking about their feelings because they are afraid of what other people might think of them.
+We use repression to banish anxiety-provoking thoughts, feelings, and memories from consciousness.
+For example, a repressed person might have trouble talking about their feelings because they fear what other people might think of them.

-Projection is when individuals attribute characteristics they find unacceptable in themselves to another person.
-For example, someone who is projecting might accuse their co-worker of being lazy even though they know that this accusation isn’t true.
+Projection is when individuals attribute characteristics they find unacceptable to another person.
+For example, someone projecting might accuse their co-worker of being lazy even though they know this accusation isn’t true.